GiftFlow/giftflow/README.md

 ## Installation

-If you need help figuring out how to download this project, There is a good [introduction to using Git here](http://learn.github.com/).
+If you need help figuring out how to download this project, there is a good [introduction to using Git here](http://learn.github.com/).

 ### Requirements